the RMR is MID...

 Does the Trijicon RMR have parallax issues?

-Yes, the Trijicon RMR, specifically the Type 2 model, is criticized for having noticeable windage and elevation parallax.
-This means the point of aim can shift relative to the point of impact if the shooter's eye is not perfectly centered behind the optic, especially at 25 yards.
+Yes, the Trijicon RMR, particularly the Type 2 model, is criticized for having substantial windage and elevation parallax.
+This means the point of aim can change depending on where you position your eye behind the optic.

 Related News